eclipse-che/che-operator/README.md

 $ docker build -t ${IMAGE_REGISTRY_HOST}/${IMAGE_REGISTRY_USER_NAME}/che-operator:nightly .
 ```

-> Notice: you can use VSCode task `Build and push custom che-operator image`.
-But you need to specify env variables:
+> Notice: you can use VSCode task `Build and push custom che-operator image`, but you need to specify env variables:
 IMAGE_REGISTRY_HOST, IMAGE_REGISTRY_USER_NAME(for regular development you can use `.bashrc` file for this purpose).
 This task will build and push image with name `${IMAGE_REGISTRY_HOST}/${IMAGE_REGISTRY_USER_NAME}/che-operator:nightly`
 to the registry.